-Japan’s leader goes to hospital, raising health concerns
+Japan’s leader visits hospital, raising health concerns

-TOKYO (AP) — Japanese Prime Minister Shinzo Abe went to a hospital on Monday for what Japanese media said was a regular health checkup, although the visit generated renewed worries about his health.
+TOKYO (AP) — Japanese Prime Minister Shinzo Abe went to a hospital on Monday for what Japanese media said was a regular health checkup, although the visit generated renewed concerns about his health.

-Videos of Abe being driven in a car to Keio University Hospital in Tokyo were widely shown on Japanese TV news reports.
+Videos of Abe being driven in a car to Keio University Hospital in Tokyo on Monday morning were widely shown on Japanese TV news reports.
+Public broadcaster NHK TV later showed him leaving the hospital at about 6 p.m.

 The Prime Minister’s Office declined to comment on the hospital visit, saying it was not on his official schedule.
 Abe has been on a summer break recently, as has much of Japan.